th3cavalry/zimaboard-2-home-lab/README.md

 **⚠️ Disclaimer**: This project is for educational and personal use.
 Always follow security best practices and comply with local laws when implementing network security solutions.

-**Proxmox VE** is a production-ready platform - this configuration provides enterprise-grade virtualization capabilities on your ZimaBoard 2.
+**Ubuntu Server 24.04 LTS** is a production-ready platform - this configuration provides enterprise-grade services with 5-year support on your ZimaBoard 2.

 ---